dereuromark/cakephp-tools/docs/Passwordable.md

 if you don't want to manually pass them along each time you use the behavior.
 This also keeps the code clean and lean.
 See the `app.default.php` file for details.

-And do NOT add any password stuff to your Table or Entity classes.
+And do NOT add any password hashing to your Table or Entity classes.
 That would hash the password twice.

 ## Examples